Ramy-Nour/Uptown-FS/README.md

     - /api/auth, /api/deals, /api/units, /api/inventory, /api/standard-plan, /api (planningRoutes), /api/notifications, and /api/blocks.
   - API: Added GET /api/health → { status: "ok" } and GET /api/message → { message: "Hello from API" } for Codespaces reachability checks.
   - Impact: Client calls like POST /api/blocks/request now resolve to the correct Express router instead of returning 404/500 due to missing mounts.
 Body parsing is enabled so validation works as expected.
+- [2025-10-23 15:18] Standard PV source — prefer FM-stored PV for consistency:
+  - API: In /api/calculate and /api/generate-plan (api/src/planningRoutes.js), when a unit/model or standardPricingId is provided, we now prefer the Financial Manager’s stored calculated_pv from unit_model_pricing/standard_pricing if present.
+We only compute PV if stored value is missing.
+  - Queries updated to select calculated_pv from both unit_model_pricing and standard_pricing.
+  - Result: The “Standard PV” used by the calculator and evaluation matches the approved value set by the Financial Manager.
 - [2025-10-23 15:05] NPV tolerance tightened to 2%:
   - API: Updated evaluation tolerance in api/src/planningRoutes.js from 70% to 98% baseline, i.e., Proposed PV must be ≥ 98% of Standard PV to PASS (epsilon applied).
   - Note: The evaluation PV shown in “Acceptance Evaluation” is authoritative; smaller “Std Calculated PV” boxes are client estimates and may differ if inputs don’t match.